esikm/Pillow/docs/reference/ImageChops.rst

 clipped to the range 0 to MAX (which is 255 for all modes supported by the operations in this module).

-.. autofunction:: PIL.ImageChops.add
+.. autofunction:: PIL2.ImageChops.add
-.. autofunction:: PIL.ImageChops.add_modulo
+.. autofunction:: PIL2.ImageChops.add_modulo
-.. autofunction:: PIL.ImageChops.blend
+.. autofunction:: PIL2.ImageChops.blend
-.. autofunction:: PIL.ImageChops.composite
+.. autofunction:: PIL2.ImageChops.composite
-.. autofunction:: PIL.ImageChops.constant
+.. autofunction:: PIL2.ImageChops.constant
-.. autofunction:: PIL.ImageChops.darker
+.. autofunction:: PIL2.ImageChops.darker
-.. autofunction:: PIL.ImageChops.difference
+.. autofunction:: PIL2.ImageChops.difference
-.. autofunction:: PIL.ImageChops.duplicate
+.. autofunction:: PIL2.ImageChops.duplicate
-.. autofunction:: PIL.ImageChops.invert
+.. autofunction:: PIL2.ImageChops.invert
-.. autofunction:: PIL.ImageChops.lighter
+.. autofunction:: PIL2.ImageChops.lighter
-.. autofunction:: PIL.ImageChops.logical_and
+.. autofunction:: PIL2.ImageChops.logical_and
-.. autofunction:: PIL.ImageChops.logical_or
+.. autofunction:: PIL2.ImageChops.logical_or
-.. autofunction:: PIL.ImageChops.multiply
+.. autofunction:: PIL2.ImageChops.multiply
-.. py:method:: PIL.ImageChops.offset(image, xoffset, yoffset=None)
+.. py:method:: PIL2.ImageChops.offset(image, xoffset, yoffset=None)

     Returns a copy of the image where data has been offset by the given distances.
 Data wraps around the edges.
 If **yoffset** is omitted, it is assumed to be equal to **xoffset**.

-.. autofunction:: PIL.ImageChops.screen
+.. autofunction:: PIL2.ImageChops.screen
-.. autofunction:: PIL.ImageChops.subtract
+.. autofunction:: PIL2.ImageChops.subtract
-.. autofunction:: PIL.ImageChops.subtract_modulo
+.. autofunction:: PIL2.ImageChops.subtract_modulo